uscvgsa/website/README.md

 ### Development Server

-This will serve the website at <https://localhost:8000> and reload changes to source files:
+This will serve the website at <https://localhost:3000/dev> and reload changes to source files:

 ```bash
 npm start
 ```

+Note: Though the dev site is built at `/dev`, the actual site is built with `/`.
+Using `/dev` helps catch instances where we depend on the site being hosted at `/` (e.g. assets with the wrong link).

 ### Command Reference